danielathome19/danielathome19/README.md

 <br/>Also, check out my research on [ORCID](https://orcid.org/0000-0002-0350-5771) or [ResearchGate](https://www.researchgate.net/profile/Daniel-Szelogowski)!

 ## Skills and Technologies
-Here are all the various tools I have used in my personal work.
+Here are all the various tools I have used in my personal work over the last 15+ years.

 ### Software Suites
 * Adobe CC